asubedi8/asubedi8/README.md

 ## 🌟 About Me

 - **Education**:
-  - **Master's**: Accelerated Master's in **Graphic Information Technology** with a concentration in **Front-End Development** at **Arizona State University**
+  - **Master's**: Accelerated Master's in ** Information Technology** with a concentration in **Software Engineering** at **Arizona State University**
-  - **Bachelor's**: **Graphic Information Technology** with a focus on **Full Stack Development** at **Arizona State University**
+  - **Bachelor's**: **Information Technology** with a focus on **Full Stack Development** at **Arizona State University**
   - Relevant Courses: JavaScript, Java, C++, HTML, CSS, SQL, Discrete Math, Data Structures, Multimedia Design, Website Information and Usability, and Full Stack Development Concepts

 - **Work Experience**:
   - **Associate Full Stack Developer** at **Justrite Safety Group**:
-    - Designing and developing scalable web applications to improve business efficiency.
-    - Implementing front-end solutions with modern frameworks like React while ensuring seamless integration with backend APIs.
-    - Utilizing Scrum methodologies to manage development cycles and ensure timely deliverables.
+    - Utilized React to develop engaging and responsive UI components, thereby enhancing the overall user experience, and seamlessly integrated these components into Magento e-commerce interfaces using PHP frameworks to deliver intuitive and effective online shopping environments.
+    - Developed Python scripts as part of e-commerce development, facilitating seamless REST API integration with NoSQL databases, resulting in optimized data flow and significantly improved data processing efficiency.
+    - Integrated Salesforce and HubSpot to optimize CRM and marketing automation.
+Customized Salesforce for lead management and HubSpot for targeted campaigns, ensuring seamless data synchronization for enhanced sales and marketing strategies.
+    - Leveraged Google Analytics, Google Tag Manager, and Google Search Console to track crucial metrics, manage tracking tags, and enhance website visibility and performance in search results.
+This resulted in improved user experience and heightened conversion rates.
+    - Utilized Jira for efficient project management, ensuring seamless coordination and organization of tasks throughout the development lifecycle.
+    - Containerized the existing web development codebase using Docker to demonstrate proficiency in managing and deploying applications in a scalable and portable manner.

-  - **Intern** at **DMI - Digital Transformation Services**:
+  - **Associate Front-End Developer** at **DMI - Digital Transformation Services**:
-    - Contributed to full-stack web projects, focusing on responsive design and improved usability.
-    - Worked closely with stakeholders to gather requirements and deliver on business objectives.
+    - Collaborated with the internal design team to ensure Agile communication between engineering and design during development.
+    - Built and maintained front-end dashboards, along with components like metrics, widgets, navigation elements, and other reusable components along with writing tests in Jest.

 - **Technical Expertise**:
   - **React Enthusiast**: Proficient in building seamless and captivating UI/UX designs using React and Redux, with expertise in state management, middleware, and containers.